-For the 2020 DGAs, the Dietary Guidelines Advisory Committee (DGAC) has been asked to make recommendations, for the first time, for maternal nutrition and for infants and toddlers 24 months and younger, which will require a larger committee with specialized scientific expertise.
+For the 2020 guidelines, the Committee has been asked to make recommendations, for the first time, for maternal nutrition and for infants and toddlers 24 months and younger.

 Other topics to be addressed include the relationship between dietary patterns and diet-related chronic disease risk, with a new focus on life stages.
-The guidelines will also examine various health risks and benefits associated with added sugars, beverages (including alcohol, fruit juice, milk and milk alternatives, and sugar-sweetened beverages), dietary fats, frequency of eating, and seafood (HHS and USDA 2018).What will not be included are recommendations that address the sustainability of our food supply.
-Though the 2015 DGAC noted that plant-based diets are good for both our health and our environment, the USDA and the HHS omitted this information from the final guidelines.
-The topic list for 2020 also leaves out red meat and processed meat, despite strong evidence linking consumption to colorectal cancer, heart disease, and other health conditions.
+The guidelines will also examine various health risks and benefits associated with added sugars, beverages (including alcohol, fruit juice, milk and milk alternatives, and sugar-sweetened beverages), dietary fats, frequency of eating, and seafood.

-Standing up for science in the DGAs process
+Standing up for science in the Dietary Guidelines process

-The public comment period on the 2020 Dietary Guidelines for Americans is now open.
+The public comment period for the 2020 Dietary Guidelines for Americans is still open—but it’s closing soon.
 You can download our comment guide here.
-Write today to urge the committee, the USDA, and HHS to draft and publish guidelines that are consistent with current science and prioritize vulnerable communities.
+Write today to urge the Committee, the USDA, and HHS to draft and publish guidelines that are consistent with current science and prioritize vulnerable communities.